800-450-6118

 In medical terms, the spica is an orthosis, meaning it was designed to keep the thumb stable and in one position.
 Some braces incorporate a thumb spica specifically for post-surgical rehabilitation or as a substitute for a hand cast.
 They may include a simple Velcro-locked spica support or a lace-up spica.

 Several thumb spica types are bendable to conform to the angle in a person’s thumb, or as the doctor requires for maximum healing.
 Newer thumb splints with a spica have a moldable plastic spine.
-You can mold and adjust it with a just little heat (from a hairdryer) into the precise shape you need.
+You can mold and adjust it with a just little heat (from a hairdryer) into the precise shape and angle you need.

 Thumb splint for sprains